HiddenRealm/Group_Project_SJ/README.md

 Make sure its a 'Freestyle Project'

 Inside Jenkins Configure you need to:
-    * Paste your forked github link - Git - (Source Code Management)
+1. Paste your forked github link - Git - (Source Code Management)
-    * Tick 'GitHub hook trigger for GITScm Polling (Build Triggers)
+2. Tick 'GitHub hook trigger for GITScm Polling (Build Triggers)
-    * Paste the following commands inside the execute shell (Build):
+3. Paste the following commands inside the execute shell (Build):

         sudo docker login -u (dockerHub-Username) -p (dockerHub-Password) sudo docker build -t (dockerHub-Username)/prize-draw:latest .
         sudo docker push (dockerHub-Username)/prize-draw:latest
         sudo docker rmi -f (dockerHub-Username)/prize-draw

---- You may need to disable CSRF Project in jenkins for the webhook to work ---
---- This setting can be found by clicking 'Manage Jenkins' ---
---- Then choosing 'Configure Global Security' ---
+**You may need to disable CSRF Project in jenkins for the webhook to work** **This setting can be found by clicking 'Manage Jenkins'** **Then choosing 'Configure Global Security'**
 This should be the Jenkins EC2 Instance complete.

 ## EC2 AMI